NASA InSight lander nails Mars touchdown after scary six minutes

-Robots are beginning to build up a substantial presence on Mars with the successful landing of NASA's InSight spacecraft on the Red Planet on Monday, following a seven-month, 300 million-mile (485 million kilometer) journey from southern California that started back in May.
+Robots are beginning to build up a substantial presence on Mars with the successful landing of NASA's InSight spacecraft on the Red Planet on Monday.
+The touchdown at 11:54 a.m.
+PT followed a seven-month, 300 million-mile (485 million kilometer) journey from Southern California that started back in May.

 InSight is the first robot to land on Mars since 2012, when the Curiosity rover took two worlds by storm on one day.
 But unlike its wheeled cousins, InSight will be sticking in one place.
 Rather than rolling around on the surface, it will drill below it to investigate what is going on inside our neighbor.